superpowers04/FunkinBattleRoyale-Mod/example_mods/readme.txt

  	2:
  		Drag and drop the png onto the game, select the name you want and press continue
  Ingame:
-	Go to Options > Misc > Animation Debug and make sure it's on.
+	Go to Options > Modifications > Content Creation Mode and make sure it's on.
-	Go to Options > Modifications > X Character > find your character(All invalid characters appear at the top) and then Press 2.
+	Go to Options > Modifications > Opponent Character > find your character(All invalid characters appear at the top) and then Press 2.
 	You can press H for help with using animation debug.
-	Pressing M twice will allow you to open the animation binder and config editor.
-Saving after adding the animations is recommended.
+	Press M to open a menu for switching between offsetting, repositioning the camera and the add animations/config editor Saving after adding animations is recommended.

 	If you want to edit a BF character, add the animations the character as an opponent.
 	Upon exiting the animation binder, press 3 to save, then 7 to switch over to offsetting for BF

-	*BF uses inverted animations so BF NOTE RIGHT will be singLEFT and BF NOTE LEFT will be singRIGHT.
+	*BF characters usually use inverted animations so BF NOTE RIGHT will be singLEFT and BF NOTE LEFT will be singRIGHT.

  If there are things you'd like to do that aren't possible with the animation editor, editing the json manually might be a good idea.
- You can find the wiki page for character jsons here: https://github.com/superpowers04/Super-Engine/wiki/Character-JSON You can also provide a script.hscript to add custom scripting to your characters for things like custom animations, character position manipulation and more
+ You can find the older wiki page for character jsons here: https://github.com/superpowers04/Super-Engine/wiki/Character-JSON You can also provide a script.hscript to add custom scripting to your characters for things like custom animations, character position manipulation and more

 MAKING STAGES: